A blockbuster trade involving Texans quarterback Deshaun Watson could be in the works, according to multiple reports.

-The Dolphins, who have long been widely reported to be among the most motivated suitors for Watson, have intensified their pursuit following their loss to the Jaguars in London, according to McClain.
+The Dolphins, who have long been widely reported to be among the most motivated suitors for Watson, have picked up their pursuit following their loss to the Jaguars in London, according to McClain.

-The defeat sent Miami to an ugly 1-5 start, caused in part by the absence of injured starter Tua Tagovailoa.
+The defeat sent Miami to an ugly 1-5 start, caused in part by the absence of their injured starter, Tagovailoa.

 In a strange twist, the Dolphins were set to host the Texans in Week 9, on Nov.
 7.